james-pilkington/portfolio/src/content/home/home.md

   - title: "Years Experience"
     value: "15+"
     icon: "📅"
-  - title: "Teams Led"
+  - title: "Leadership Exp"
     value: "12+"
     icon: "👥"
-  - title: "Products Launched"
+  - title: "Products/Features Launched"
     value: "50+"
     icon: "🚀"

 intro_body: |
   Welcome to my resume website!
 I’m a results-driven player-coach Manager with a passion for product and customer experience.
 With over 15 years of experience in client-facing technical roles—five of which have been increasingly focused on product management—I specialize in leading teams, driving product success, and delivering impactful results.

-  [PLACEHOLDER TEXT]
 ---